GameComponent/economy-service/README.md

 ## Contributing

-We're an open source project and welcome contributions.
+We welcome contributions.
 Read our [Contribution guidelines](CONTRIBUTING.md) for more information

 ## License